nextpyp/pyp/docs/install/install-web.rst

       sudo systemctl restart nextPYP

-There are many other configuration options beyond the one described here.
+There are many other configuration options beyond the ones described here.
 See the :doc:`full documentation for the configuration file<../reference/config>` to learn about all of the other configurable settings.